p5videoKit/IM-Screens-2026-03-itp/weeks/02_code.md

 - wiki page review / update

+## github pages

+- hosting you sketches on the web

 ## Homework Week02

 - prepare a p5js sketch to display on a big screen